Personal loan scams: Who are legitimate loan companies?

 A Danish company, Trustpilot is another consumer-run review site with some 500,000 new customer reviews published monthly.
 Combined with the BBB, you can create a pretty good picture of how a lender runs its business and what you need to know before applying for a loan.

-The Financial Consumer Agency of Canada (FCAC) and the Canadian Consumer Finance Association (CCFA) are government-run agencies that help you search for complaints from current and former customers.
-You can also look into whether these agencies have taken legal action against the lender that you’re interested in.
+The Financial Consumer Agency of Canada (FCAC) is a government-run agency that helps you search for complaints from current and former customers.
+You can also look into whether these agencies have taken legal action against the lender you’re interested in.

 • Online forums.